Why I'm behind the lens...

 Took my first photography class where I learned to shoot and develop my own film!
 Throughout high school, I experimented with Photoshop and conceptual art which eventually led to my AP Design portfolio.

-Graduated from the University of Michigan with a B.A. in Communications & Creative Writing!
-Bought a new camera and experimented with a more "cinematic" editing style (which I still use).
+Graduated from the University of Michigan...into a pandemic!
+During quarantine, I dove into photography education and started creating a new "cinematic" editing style (which I still use).